3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 ## BUT FIRST!!!
 Make sure your Pi has the correct timezone/time & date!
 Google should help you do this.
 # ALSO manually select all your files in Mainsail & download them to your computer so you have a current & local backup of your configs BEFORE YOU DO ANYHTING ELSE!

+To log into ssh on a SV06/+ or SV07/+ Klipper screen the default user is mks & password is makerbase.

 If you do all the setup & go for your first autocommit but get “Updates were rejected because the tip of your current branch is behind” error.
 To get it working in MAIN branch after setup steps but before first `sh autocommit.sh` do this: